Perception of Pain

 Beta-1 receptors are involved in stimulatory responses, while beta-2 and beta-3 have a major role in inhibitory responses.
 All alpha receptors have a role in the blood vessel constriction and a reduction in gastric emptying.

-Drugs having stimulating effect on alpha 1 receptors – Tamsulosin, Terazosin, and Prazosin.
+Drugs having a stimulating effect on alpha 1 receptors – Tamsulosin, Terazosin, and Prazosin.
 Alpha blocker drugs are Mirtazapine and Yohimbine

 Alpha 2 stimulating drugs are Methyl-dopa, Clonidine and Guanabenz